namsral/multipass/README.md

 ### Motivation

-Many private or intranet services aren't well suited to expose to the internet.
-Using Multipass, the online service is protected using automatic HTTPS (TLS) and access can be granted on an individual basis by sending users an access token.
+Many private web resources and services end up exposed on the internet, accessible by anyone.
+Think IP video cameras, Key-value stores, analytic applications and many more.
+Using Multipass, these web resources and services can be protected using automatic HTTPS (TLS) and access can be granted on an individual basis.

 ### How it works

 Multipass works by sending the user a login link with an embedded access token.
 When the user follows the login link the access token is stored in the browser session and used to authenticate the user on successive requests.
 The access token is a JSON web token containing claims specific to Multipass and signed with a RSA key pair.

-__User access flow:__
+__User flow:__

 1. User visits protected resource
 2. User is redirected to log-in page and enters a known handle, e.g. email address